 The burden of helminthiasis remains a significant constraint on livestock and poultry productivity.
 In the poultry sector, recent data indicate an average overall helminthic prevalence of 52.9%, with significant contributions from the nematode Ascaridia galli (45%) and the cestode Raillietina (41.67%), alongside Heterakis (11.67%) (Elangbam, B. et al., 2024).
 In recent years, increasing attention has been directed toward evaluating medicinal plants that are traditionally claimed to possess anthelmintic properties (Gathuma et al. 2004, Eguale et al. 2007).
 Systematic screening and scientific validation of such plants may provide effective, sustainable and environmentally friendly alternatives to conventional drugs (Githiori et al. 2004).
 In the present study, isodon ternifolious we selected and investigated for its reported anthelmintic potential.
 Isodon ternifolious is known for a wide range of medicinal properties, including antibacterial, antifungal and antiparasitic activities mainly due to its rich bioactive compounds like diterpenoids and phenolics (Zhang et al. 2018).
 It also shows strong anti-inflammatory and antioxidant effects.
 Isodon ternifolious has been reported to contain secondary metabolites such as alkaloids, phenolic compounds, terpenoids, flavonoids and steroids (Zhang et al. 2018, Kumar et al. 2017).
 Bridging traditional medicinal wisdom with modern pharmacology is necessary to address emerging health challenges in livestock management (Sharma et al., 2025).
 Given the high prevalence of helminthiasis (Sahu et al., 2016), plant extracts provide a potent, natural alternative to conventional care.
 The study was conducted to evaluate the in vitro anthelmintic activity of aqueous methanol extracts (70% methanol) from the leaves of Isodon ternifolious against helminths, mainly Ascaridia galli and Raillentina sp. of chicken as a model of worms that infect the human digestive tract.

-MATERIAL AND METHOD
+MATERIALS AND METHODS

 COLLECTION OF PLANT MATERIALS AND PHYTOCHEMICALS SCREENING: